iamtheschmitzer/assertiv/README.md

 Assertiv is a header-only unit test framework.
 It is designed to be embedded within your own open-source project, rather than having a separate project for your clients to download and build.

+## Features
+* Header-only - no library to build
+* Outputs file name, line number and failiure conditions
+* Summarizes count of total and failing test cases and assertions.

 ## Usage
 1. Add Assertiv to your project: